michaellihs/golab/doc/golab_user_activities.md

 ## golab user activities

+Get user activities (admin only)

+### Synopsis

 Get the last activity date for all users, sorted from oldest to newest.

-### Synopsis

 The activities that update the timestamp are: